 The argument above is generally true over long time periods.
 However, please do remember that both these assets have their own fundamental dynamics playing.
 So there could be instances where both of them may break their inverse correlation and head in the same direction.

 Also, remember the inverse correlation only suggests that the two assets move in the opposite direction but does not say anything in magnitude.
 So, for example, if the dollar declines 10%, this does not imply that the Crude oil will increase by 10%.

 In the next chapter, we will discuss the contract specification of Crude oil on MCX.

 Key takeaways from this chapter

-- Upstream companies are asset heavy, and are involved in extracting oil from ground.
+- Upstream companies are asset-heavy and are involved in extracting oil from the ground.

 - Downstream companies mainly consist of refineries.
 Higher oil price is not good for them while lower oil prices are good (as their margins tend to increase).

 - Midstream companies are involved in oil and gas logistics.
 They prefer stability in oil prices as they do business with both upstream and downstream companies.

 - WTI and Brent are two variants of crude oil varying mostly in terms of API gravity and sweetness.